googlefonts/fontations/font-codegen/README.md

 4	Component	Component glyph (part of single character, spacing glyph)
 ```

-- all objects are separated by a newilne, and begin with `@OBJECT_TYPE`.
+- all objects are separated by a newline, and begin with `@OBJECT_TYPE`.
 - record & table are currently interchangeable, but this may change, and  you
   should follow the spec.
 - enum & flags require an explicit format